Vivekananda Institution

 Vivekananda Institution is a high school in West Bengal, India.
 It is located in the Howrah district of West Bengal.
-The school was established in 1922 (the first school named after the great Indian sage Swami Vivekananda) and is inspired by his philosophy "Education is the manifestation of the perfection already in man".
+The school was established in 1923 (the first school named after the great Indian sage Swami Vivekananda) and is inspired by his philosophy "Education is the manifestation of the perfection already in man".
 The school is a leading performer in the secondary and higher secondary exams of the state of West Bengal.
 The school is located at 75 & 77 Swami Vivekananda Road, Santragachhi, Howrah 711104, India.

 Affiliations

 The school is affiliated to WBBSE (West Bengal Board of Secondary Education) for tenth Exam and WBCHSE (West Bengal Council of Higher Secondary Education) for 12th exam.

 History

 The institution is named after the Hindu monk Swami Vivekananda and was established in 1923.

-In 1928 the school was graced by the presence of Swami Shivananda.
-In 1956 the new main building was inaugurated by the then Governor of West Bengal Dr. Harendranath Mukhopadhaya.
+In 1928, the school was graced by the presence of Swami Shivananda.
+In 1956 the new main building was inaugurated by Dr. Harendra Coomar Mookerjee, the then Governor of West Bengal.